 Since The Great Wave is actually a woodblock print—not a painting—there are several different copies in collections around the world.
 To create woodblock prints, artists would first create a sketch on paper.
 Then, a carver would painstakingly transfer the sketch to a woodblock, which could be inked and re-printed many times.
 The Great Wave has recently been exhibited at the British Museum in London, the Metropolitan Museum of Art in New York City and the Museum of Fine Arts in Boston.

 In Japan, climbing to the top of Mount Fuji has been a rite for pilgrims for thousands of years.
 The mountain is surrounded by important Shinto shrines and was worshipped by practicers of Fujiko, a religion inspired by the peak and the surrounding lakes.
-You can take in the stunning views from Mount Fuji on day eight of our Highlights of Japan: Kyoto to Tokyo tour.
+You can take in the stunning views from Mount Fuji on our Highlights of Japan: Kyoto to Tokyo tour.

+Have you visited Japan?
 Have you been inspired by something you’ve seen on tour?
 Tell us about it in the comments below!